Creality K1 review: Pros & cons from a Prusa owner

 The pros

-The Creality K1 can churn out great 3D print quality using PLA, PLA+, PETG, PETG-CF, ABS, ASA and PC (polycarbonate).
-Its sturdy enclosure gives you the best chance of success.
+The Creality K1 can churn out great 3D print quality using PLA, PLA+, PETG, PETG-CF, ABS, ASA and PC (polycarbonate) to name a new filament types.
+Its sturdy enclosure gives you the best chance of success whether printing functional items or character models.

-It is also a huge plus that Creality has decided against locking its 3D printers down.
+It is also a huge plus that Creality has decided against locking down its 3D printers.
 Unlike rival Bambu.
 Not only are you able to root the K1 series without much difficulty (guide here), you can begin the process within the K1 menu.
 Once you pretend to read the disclaimer for 30 seconds.

 Pro tip: If you root the K1, do not run automatic updates.
-Or expect errors and to perform a factory reset.
+Or you will get errors and need to perform a factory reset.
 Once rooted, you will have full control over Klipper as opposed to the partly-restricted in-built version.

-I am also a big fan of the supplied print bed.
-It may not be double-sided, however, print materials stick to it convincingly and separate easily.
+Another pro is the supplied print bed.
+It may not be double-sided, but print materials stick to it convincingly and separate easily once cooled.
 Especially if you use the supplied glue stick.
-This and automatic Z-levelling let you spend more time printing and less time trouble-shooting.
+Combined with automatic Z-levelling, you spend more time printing and less time trouble-shooting.
 As it is with a pricier Prusa.

 The cons